 This is where, asciinema can help.

 asciinema is a small open source program you can install on your system to capture what you do in the terminal.
 The session is automatically loaded to asciinema website and you are provided a URL to share the recorded session.
-This way you share the URL with your friend and he can access it at any time.
+This way, you share the URL with your friend and the friend can access it at any time.

 Install and use asciinema to record Linux terminal session

 If you have Ubuntu, use the following commands to install asciinema:

 sudo apt install asciinema